Sedum acre [SEE-dum AK-REE] the goldmoss stonecrop is a low growing, perennial flowering, evergreen succulent plant.

 The species name acre means bitter taste – referring to the bitter, acrid flavor of the leaves.

 It is popularly referred to as Goldmoss because of the moss-like way the plant spreads.
-It grows to create a groundcover with ‘gold moss’ yellow flowers.
+It grows to create a groundcover with ‘gold moss’ bright yellow flowers.

 Goldmoss Stonecrop Care & Growing Conditions